Best Springfield Hellcat Accessories 2026: Upgrades Ranked for Hellcat & Hellcat Pro (Holosun, Apex, Powder River, True Precision) header image

 Best Hellcat Holsters

 The Hellcat is a micro-compact 9mm that lives or dies by holster choice.
 The grip is short, which means the butt of the gun tends to print at the beltline unless the holster rotates it into the body.
-All three holsters below are verified for Hellcat and Hellcat Pro fits, with light-bearing variants where relevant.
+The shared picks below all have real Hellcat fitment: Tier 1 for the full sidecar setup, Tulster for the lowest-bulk bare-gun carry, and Vedder for a value optic/light-bearing option.
 For the full field including OWB and hybrid designs, see our best concealed carry holsters guide and the matching CCW gun belt guide.

 1